Tips for writing docker files - Basic setup, Caching, root user, services organization, networking and resource limits

 4. Separate concerns, avoid building different services into one image

-As a best practice the recommended way to build containers is: one container equals to one process.
+As a best practice, the recommended way to build containers is: one container equals one process.
 Which can avoid problems when it comes to managing them as [2] describes in the section “Decouple applications”.

 6. Networking and sharing hosts